leahmeiv/BudgetBuddy/README.md

 npm install semantic-ui-react semantic-ui-css --save

 ```
-The first time starting the app intializes some default data.
+The first time starting the app initializes some default data.
 The output should look something like this...
 ```asp
 meteor npm run start